Cabbages Cabbage, Mustard & Turnip Greens

 Rapini

 Though it looks much like Chinese Broccoli and has broccoli-like flower heads, Rappini is actually a turnip green.
-Originally an Italian vegetable it is now widely grown and widely available in the USA.
-The leaves have spiky edges and the taste is relatively sharp and just a touch bitter compared to broccoli.
-It is a significant source of vitamins A, C, and K, potassium, calcium, and iron.
+Originally an Italian vegetable, it is now widely grown and widely available in North America.
+The leaves have toothy edges, exact shape and toothiness depending on cultivar, and the flowers are yellow.
+The taste is a little sharper than regular broccoli and it has a faint bitterness.
+If a few flowers are open that's not a problem, but wilting or yellowing leaves are.
+Rapini is a significant source of vitamins A, C, and K, potassium, calcium, and iron.

 Turnip Greens